alexgolec/tda-api/docs/auth.rst

 these commands is called a *driver*.

 Drivers are generally not part of the standard web browser installation, meaning you must install them manually.
-If you're seeing this or a similar method, you probably haven't installed the appropriate webdriver.
-These drivers are available for most of the common web browsers, including `Chrome
+If you're seeing this or a similar message, you probably haven't installed the appropriate webdriver.
+Drivers are available for most of the common web browsers, including `Chrome
 <https://chromedriver.chromium.org/getting-started/>`__, `Firefox
 <https://github.com/mozilla/geckodriver/releases>`__, and `Safari